syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the future value of an investment based on periodic, constant payments and interest rate.

 #### Syntax
-FV(rate, nper, pmt, pv, type)
+FV(rate, number_of_periods, payment, present_value, type)

 #### Where:
 * **rate** is the interest rate per period.
-* **nper** is the total number of payment periods in an annuity.
+* **number_of_periods** is the total number of payment periods in an annuity.
-* **pmt** is the payment made each period; it cannot change over the life of the annuity.
-Typically, pmt contains principal and interest, but no other fees or taxes.
-If pmt is omitted, you must include the pv argument.
+* **payment** is the payment made each period; it cannot change over the life of the annuity.
+Typically, payment contains principal and interest, but no other fees or taxes.
+If payment is omitted, you must include the present_value argument.
-* **pv** is the present value or lump-sum amount that a series of future payments is worth right now.
-If pv is omitted, it is assumed to be 0 (zero), and you must include the pmt argument.
+* **present_value** is the present value or lump-sum amount that a series of future payments is worth right now.
+If present_value is omitted, it is assumed to be 0 (zero), and you must include the payment argument.
 * **type** is the number 0 or 1 and indicates when payments are due.
 If type is omitted it is assumed to be 0.
 If type equals: 0 - Payments are due at the end of the period.
 1 - Payments are due at the beginning of the period.
-NOTE For a more complete description of the arguments in FV, see PV.
+NOTE For a more complete description of the arguments in FV, see present_value.

 ### FVSCHEDULE
 After applying a series of compound interest rates, FVSchedule method returns future value of the initial principle.